reflectometry/direfl/README.txt

-README-direfl.txt contains release notes for DiRefl 1.0.0
+Release notes for DiRefl 1.0

 The Direct Inversion Reflectometry (DiRefl) application generates a scattering length density (SLD) profile of a thin film or free form sample using two